rochacbruno/marmite/example/content/2024-10-19-what-is-marmite-static-site-generator.md

 By default marmite includes 3 items in the main menu:

 - Pages -> pages.html
-  - List of posts in chronological order.
+  - List of pages in alphabetical order.
 - Tags -> tags.html
   - List of tags and a link to each tag group page.
 - Archive -> archive.html